vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 > - Removed some keymaps that are already built-in.
 {: prompt-info }

 Neovim v0.12 is on its way, and it brings a lot of new features.
-The most important, in my opinion, ar the new LSP API and the built-in package manager.
+The most important, in my opinion, are the new LSP API and the built-in package manager.

 In this post, I will recreate my Neovim configuration using as few plugins as possible, while still keeping the same power and features I had before.
 With **fewer than 10 plugins**, I will be able to have a fully functional Neovim setup that includes most of the features I use on a daily basis.